JakubMiga/Manual-Testing/README.md

-# Dział przeznaczony testowaniu manualnemu.
+# A section dedicated to manual testing.